 Stone Roses (9 Briggate), guitar-fuelled Indie music club, Madchester old skool DJ sets, young mixed crowd, Thursdays through Saturdays at viaduct next to Tunnel.

-Tunnel (8-13 Heaton's Court), dance club nights, men/women mix, performances/shows, sexy dancers; weekly Saturday Cloud9 with Sunday morning After Party and Monday WERK gay/drag nights.
+Tunnel (8-13 Heaton's Court), dance club nights, men/women mix, performances/shows, sexy dancers; weekly Saturday Come Together combination with Viaduct Showbar; then Sunday morning 4am After Party and Monday WERK gay/drag nights.
 Formerly Mission2/ Glory Hole.

-The Viaduct Showbar (11 Lower Briggate at Heaton's Ct), Friday/Saturday drag cabaret showbar, Monday Twerk pre-parties for WERK gay parties at Tunnel.
+The Viaduct Showbar (11 Lower Briggate at Heaton's Ct), Friday/Saturday drag cabaret showbar, Saturday combined Come Together party with Tunnel; and Monday Twerk pre-parties for the WERK gay parties at Tunnel.

 Base Leeds (7 Heatons Ct), men's sauna and steam room, two spa pools, massage therapy, cafe beverages and snacks, internet lounge leather sofas, feature film screenings, digital TV.